Wheat berry

-Wheat berries are the primary ingredient in an Eastern European Christmas porridge called kutya.
+Wheat berries are the primary ingredient in an Eastern European Christmas porridge called kutia.
 In France, cooked durum wheat berries are commonly eaten as a side dish instead of rice or corn.
 This side dish is often called ebly, from the name of the first brand of prepared wheat berries.

+In Romania and other Eastern European countries, the wheat berries (arpacas) are used in a special sweet dish called koliva for Christian Orthodox ritual.